Obama, Iraqi leader to strategize on fight to reclaim Mosul

 Obama's meeting with the Iraqi leader marks the start of a hectic week of diplomacy as he makes his final appearance as president at the annual U.N. gathering.

-Obama also planned to meet Monday with Chinese Premier Li Keqiang and socialize with U.S. diplomats who work at the U.N.
-He was also to raise money in private for Senate Democrats, a day after holding another fundraiser for Hillary Clinton.
+The president also met Monday with Chinese Premier Li Keqiang and raised money in private for Senate Democrats, a day after holding another fundraiser for Hillary Clinton.
 The Democratic presidential nominee was holding her own program of meetings with foreign leaders attending the U.N. summit as she works to portray herself as more presidential than Republican Donald Trump.

+Obama also spoke with Kenya's President Uhuru Kenyatta by phone in lieu of a face-to-face meeting.
+The White House said they discussed climate change, the refugee crisis and the fight against the east Africa-based militant group al-Shabab.

 On Tuesday, Obama will give his farewell speech to the General Assembly, meet with Nigerian President Muhammadu Buhari, and co-host a summit on the refugee crisis stemming largely from the Syria conflict.
 The U.S. has told invited countries they must show up with significant commitments in hand to resettle and support more refugees.